Student Disciplinary Procedures

-8.1 An appeal shall be limited to procedure matters and/or the inclusion of new evidences and extenuation circumstances for one or more of the following reasons:
+8.1 An appeal shall be limited to procedure matters and/or the inclusion of new evidence and extenuation circumstances for one or more of the following reasons:

 a.
 To determine whether the original hearing was conducted fairly in light of the alleged violation and evidence presented, and in conformity with the Procedures giving all parties a reasonable opportunity to prepare and present evidence.

 b.
 To determine whether preponderance of the evidence standard of proof is followed.

 c.
 To determine whether the sanction imposed was appropriate for the violation which the accused student was found to have committed.

 d.
 To consider those new evidence or facts not brought out in the original hearing, sufficient to alter a decision, which